TheMarlboroMan/dfw-jumpstart/README.md

 - a game thing companion that displays texts along the previous controller.
 	- Demonstrates multi-controller drawing and signal broadcasting.
 - a very simple frames-per-second test, not accesible.
+- a very simple step test, not accesible, created to see how the timestep keeps up in different computers.

 The rest of this text file includes:
 	- a getting started guide.